 By making it fun to learn coding fun through exciting games and activities, kids stay more engaged and start building valuable skills.

 The app is incredibly easy and intuitive to use.
-Your little ones will be able to use it with minimal guidance required from an adult.
+Your little ones will be able to use it and start learning coding basics with minimal guidance required from an adult.

 codeSpark is also specifically designed to increase girl engagement in STEM and close the gender gap.
 The ability to stretch limits, persevere, and stay curious requires confidence.